 The lodge is closed from mid-November to mid-April.
 During this period, the barrier across the entrance is left open and you can camp for free, but note that all of the electricity and water outlets are turned off and the toilets are locked.

-Kantou Shuuhen no Iwaba by Toshiyuki Kikuchi (ISBN 9784894752047) covers the whole Kantou area, but the detail suffers a little as a result.
+- Kantou Shuuhen no Iwaba by Toshiyuki Kikuchi (ISBN 9784894752047) covers the whole Kantou area, but the detail suffers a little as a result.
 Re-issued in 2017 with a more selective approach and some imaginative route grades.

 Climbing's a dangerous game.
 Be careful.
 If you get killed, it's not my fault.